kazumakano/pdr.py/log/README.md

 CSV and pickle are supported.

 ### CSV
-CSV Log files must have 7 columns; datetime and sensor values of x, y, and z axis for acceleration meter and gyroscope.
+CSV Log files must have 7 columns; datetime and sensor values of x, y, and z axis for accelerometer and gyroscope.
 Datetime must be like `2000-01-01 00:00:00.000000`.
 This is default format of datetime Python standard library.

 ### Pickle
-Pickle log must be tuple of array of datetime and sensor values of x, y, and z axis for acceleration meter and gyroscope.
+Pickle log must be tuple of array of datetime and sensor values of x, y, and z axis for accelerometer and gyroscope.